7th Spring School

 Software lab and requirements

-To promote personal tutoring and intensive exchange between experienced mentors and beginners, the lab is limited to 50 participants.
-The attendees are responsible to bring their own laptop equipped with the software
+To guarantee personal tutoring and intensive exchange between experienced mentors and novices, the lab is limited to 50 participants.
+The attendees are responsible to bring their own laptop equipped with:

 - Recent C++ compiler with full C++17 support (minimum versions: GNU GCC 9, Clang 7 or Intel C++ 19.0)